nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-k) In `ENABLE`, copy and paste the following words (separated by a space) so that won't have to think about which you want now:
+h) In `ENABLE`, copy and paste the following words (separated by a space) so that won't have to think about which you want now:

 `careportal basal dbsize rawbg iob maker cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override speech cors`